nixworks/public/news/2012/06/29/README.md

 ##### Bashar al-Assad
 ### [Syrian President Bashar al-Assad states that Syria will not accept a foreign solution to their problem. ](/news/2012/06/29/syrian-president-bashar-al-assad-states-that-syria-will-not-accept-a-foreign-solution-to-their-problem.md)
-_Context: Syrian uprising (2011-present), Bashar al-Assad, Syria_
+_Context: Syria, Syrian uprising (2011-present), Bashar al-Assad_

 ##### Sets herself alight
 ### [A man self-immolates in Birmingham city centre in a case reminiscent of Mohamed Bouazizi. ](/news/2012/06/29/a-man-self-immolates-in-birmingham-city-centre-in-a-case-reminiscent-of-mohamed-bouazizi.md)
-_Context: Birmingham, Mohamed Bouazizi, sets herself alight_
+_Context: Mohamed Bouazizi, Birmingham, sets herself alight_

 ##### Texas
 ### [The GPS system of a flying drone is "hacked" in Texas, USA. ](/news/2012/06/29/the-gps-system-of-a-flying-drone-is-hacked-in-texas-usa.md)